Creatine Kinase MB/Creatine Kinase Ratio

 Why do I need this test?

-You may have this test if your doctor suspects you are having a heart attack.
-Symptoms
+You may need this test if your healthcare provider suspects you are having a heart

 Pain or discomfort in the chest, such as a squeezing sensation or feeling of fullness

 Pain in the neck, back, left arm, or jaw

 Shortness of breath